What are Domer Dollars?

 Flex Points are an extension of campus meal plans and are accepted only in select on-campus retail food service establishments (excluding Legends, Rohr's and Sorin's).
 Flex points do not rollover and will expire at the end of each semester / session.
 Flex points cannot be purchased outside of a meal plan or a la carte.

 Domer Dollars are more versatile than Flex Points, with broader acceptance in more locations, both on and off campus.
-Additionally, Domer Dollars never expire, but carry over from year to year until you separate from the university.
-Once you leave, any remaining balance of $25 or more will be refunded through an automated process.
+For students and staff, Domer Dollars never expire, and will carry over from year to year.
+Additionally, when students or staff leave the university, any remaining balance of $25 or more will be refunded through an automated process.
 You may use Domer Dollars to make purchases at many select off-campus merchants in addition to the on-campus businesses, including both food and non-food related entities.
 (Certain items that are deemed not in accordance with a healthy community and Church teaching may not be purchased with Domer Dollars).